horsto/OCTRON-docs/docs/installation.md

     ```sh
     python test_gpu.py
     ```
-    This should show your graphics card, if it is correctly installed and accessible by pytorch.
-If this fails, you should correct this first, since OCTRON will not engage your GPU otherwise (and that is much slower).
+    This should show your graphics card, if it is correctly installed and accessible by PyTorch.
+If this fails, you should correct this first, since OCTRON will not engage your GPU otherwise (and thus be much slower).